 I wanted to make my truffles green for St. Patrick’s Day, so I rolled them in pistachios!
 If you can use whole food ingredients, do it!
 Your body will thank you later!

 1/3 c. pistachios, for rolling

-After, combine the dates, syrup, oil, coconut, rum, and cocoa powder in the food processor.
-Puree until smooth.
+- After that, in a food processor, mix the dates, syrup, oil, coconut, rum, and cocoa powder.
+Process until fully smooth.

-Using a cookie scoop, take dollops of the truffle batter and roll them around in the pistachios.
-Repeat this with all of the batter.
-Place finished truffles on a plate or parchment paper.
-Stick the truffles in the freezer for an hour to set.
+- Take dollops of the truffle batter and roll them in the pistachios with a cookie scoop.
+Repeat for the remaining batter.
+Place the truffles on a plate or parchment paper.
+To set the truffles, place them in the freezer for an hour.

 - Move the truffles to the fridge after they have set for smoother, chewier truffles.
 These truffles will astound you with their deliciousness!